baranauskase/dend-c2-data-warehouse-project/README.md

 ![alt text](images/log-data.png)

 # Development environment
-This project can be implemented on a local machine using Python3 and Docker.
-The instructions here assume that VS Code is used as a development environment, especially the way `ipython` kernel is setup instead of using `jupyter notebook`.
+This project is implemented using Python3 and AWS.
 It is good practice not to contaminate your global Python installation by installing dependencies that are specific to this project.
 The first step therefore is to create a virtual Python environment.
 We will utilise the most basic approach by creating an environment using `venv` module.
 At the root of